MOohTus/ODAMNet/README.md

 ## Examples

-Three approaches are implemented to study relationships between rare diseases (from [WikiPathways][WikiPathways]) and genes targeted by chemicals (extracted from [CTD database][CTD]).
+Three approaches are implemented to study relationships between rare diseases (extracted automatically from [WikiPathways][WikiPathways]) and genes targeted by chemicals (extracted automatically from [CTD database][CTD]).

 ### Overlap analysis

 This method computes the overlap between target genes and rare disease pathways.
-It is looking for direct associations, i.e., target genes that are part of pathways.
+It is looking for direct associations, i.e., target genes that are part of rare disease pathways.

+Give your chemicals list into `--chemicalsFile` input.

 ```console
 $ odamnet overlap --chemicalsFile FILENAME